mjopenglsdl/small3d/README.md

 	renderer.render(ball);

-We are using a 2 buffered system (we draw on one buffer, while the user is looking at the other one), so we also need to swap the buffers:
+We are using a double-buffered system (we draw on one buffer, while the user is looking at the other one), so we also need to swap the buffers:

 	renderer.swapBuffers();